Welcome to Summerbridge!

 Summerbridge, founded in 1978, is an award-winning, tuition-free, year-round intensive academic enrichment and advocacy program.
 Founded by Dennis Collins, then head of San Francisco University High School, and two pioneering faculty members, Lois Loufbourrow and Mal Singer, the program they envisioned would utilize the resources of University High School to serve the city of San Francisco.
 For 38 years, Summerbridge has advanced three primary goals:

-- Preparing ambitious middle school students from under-resourced circumstances to enter and thrive in well-matched high schools, for the purpose of securing admission to, succeeding in, and graduating from a four-year college.
+- Preparing ambitious middle school students from under-resourced circumstances to enter and thrive in well-matched high schools, for the purpose of securing admission to, succeeding in, and graduating from college.

 - Transforming lives through the unique and powerful relationship between the Summerbridge and UHS communities and their families.